plone/training/mastering_plone/events.rst

 * enable this behavior for talks
 * display the date in the talkview and talklistview

-First we enable the behavior :py:class:`IEventBasic` for talks in :py:mod:`profiles/default/types/talk.xml`
+First we enable the behavior :class:`IEventBasic` for talks in :mod:`profiles/default/types/talk.xml`

 .. code-block:: xml
     :linenos: